 Elise Letourneau is an award-winning composer, and an accomplished songwriter, multi-instrumentalist performer, arranger, and educator.

 Elise maintains an active performance schedule as a solo artist, with The Fieldown Singers, and with Glamour Profession (a Steely Dan tribute band).
 She has shared a stage with Brian Browne, Paula Cole, Bob Dorough, Sheila Jordan, Janet Lawson, Janis Siegel, and others.
 She teaches composition, piano, voice, flute, and ukulele at Alcorn Music Studios, and she is the director of the Ottawa Singer-Songwriter Camp.
-Elise directs Vox Eclectica Women's+ Choir, Big Soul Project community choir, and she founded and directed Canada’s first community jazz choir, Capital Vox.
+Elise directs Voices Rock Medicine - Ottawa through Voices Rock Canada, based in Toronto ON.
+She also directs Vox Eclectica Women's+ Choir, and she founded and directed Canada’s first community jazz choir, Capital Vox.
 She is on the music faculty at Carleton University.
 She has released 6 CDs and 3 MP3 collections.

 Elise is a graduate of Berklee College of Music (Boston MA), and earned a M.Ed. specializing in creative arts and learning at Lesley College (Cambridge MA).